jfix/kv3-doc/UserGuide/source/Export_iLibrary_Rules.rst

 R55 Dimensions
 --------------

-The file format (dimensions of the document) is exported to iLibrary for all'Kappa items where a value has been entered in the ``pagesize`` field.
+The file format (dimensions of the document) is exported to iLibrary for all Kappa items where a value has been entered in the ``pagesize`` field.

 R70 Free Preview full-text item
 -------------------------------

 A preview full-text item is exported to iLibrary for all Kappa items which are exported to the iLibrary viewer.
-The value of this full-text item will be a link to the Keepeek page where the object�s Free Preview is available.
+The value of this full-text item will be a link to the Keepeek page where the object's Free Preview is available.

-This property is set only if item is eligible for the freepreview channel.
+This property is set only if item is eligible for the Free Preview channel.

 R107 IGO Themes
 ---------------